-The archaeological complex comprises 9 square kilometers where you can also visit the causeway of King Unas, the tomb of Kagemni and the pyramid of King Teti with pyramidal texts inside.
+The archaeological complex covers 9 square kilometers where you can also visit the causeway of King Unas, the tomb of Kagemni and the pyramid of King Teti with pyramidal texts inside.

 Why do I like this tour?

 It is a good idea to choose this half-day private tour of Saqqara and Memphis from Cairo to complete the experience about ancient Egypt and the trip to the country's capital in general terms.
-It also includes a light lunch consisting of falafel and foul, the Egyptian national dish made from broad beans so as a traveler you get to experience the historical heritage of the country as well as some of its gastronomy.
+It also includes a light lunch consisting of falafel and foul, the Egyptian national dish made from fava beans, so as a traveler you get to experience the historical heritage of the country as well as some of its cuisine.
 I loved the plan!

 Founded by Alexander the Great himself in 332 BC, Alexandria was the main cultural center of the ancient world and although the great historical claims that made it famous disappeared centuries ago, this cosmopolitan Egyptian city still retains that aura that makes it special and different.
 So a visit to Alexandria during your trip to Egypt is a must.

-- This adventure starts at 7am, in a minivan that will pick you up at the hotel. together with the tour guide, heading north to the coastal city of Alexandria.
+- This adventure begins at 7:00 a.m., in a minivan that will pick you up at your hotel, with your tour guide, heading north to the coastal city of Alexandria.

 - In Alexandria you will visit the Roman burial catacombs of Kom ash-Shuqqafa discovered in 1901, whose present location was once known as Rakotis, a village that preceded Alexandria.
 They were excavated in the rock and descending into the tunnels you can see the shelves on which the corpses were deposited as well as carvings and sculptures of Egyptian and Greco-Roman influence.

-- Walking through the corridors you will also find the Caracalla Hall, where the bones of ancient Christian soldiers were found.
+- Walking through the corridors you will also find the hall of Caracalla, where the bones of ancient Christian soldiers were found.

-- Next to the catacombs is the Pompey's Column, 25 meters high, dedicated to the emperor Diocletian who liberated the city when it was under siege.
+- Next to the catacombs is the column of Pompey, 25 meters high, dedicated to the emperor Diocletian who liberated the city when it was under siege.

-- The visit continues to the Roman amphitheater, which was discovered in 1960 and dates back to the 2nd century AD and is in a good state of preservation along with other vestiges of the period.
-In the area of the amphitheater were also discovered some Roman baths and a residential area, where there is the house known as "the villa of the birds", which has beautiful mosaics.
+- The visit continues to the Roman amphitheater, which was discovered in 1960 and dates back to the second century AD and is in a good state of preservation along with other vestiges of the period.
+In the area of the amphitheater were also discovered Roman baths and a residential area, where there is a house known as "the villa of the birds", which has beautiful mosaics.

-- Stop for lunch included in the excursion in a great Mediterranean restaurant.
+- Stop for lunch included in the excursion at a great Mediterranean restaurant.

-- Finally, you will visit the New Library of Alexandria.
+- Finally, you will visit the new library of Alexandria.
 A spectacular architectural work that was completed in 2002 and serves as a tribute to its predecessor, the mythical library of Alexandria that was destroyed in strange circumstances centuries ago.
-Accompanied by your guide you can tour the interior of the modern library, see its exhibits on Egyptian history and, if you wish, the exhibition of rare ancient books which has an additional cost (but is highly recommended!).
+Accompanied by your guide you can tour the interior of the modern library, see its exhibits on the history of Egypt and, if you wish, the exhibition of rare ancient books which has an additional cost (but is highly recommended!).

-This is one of the most common activities to do in Egypt to see some of the country's most iconic sites such as Aswan, Edfu and Luxor.
-Particularly, on this 4-day cruise from Luxor to Aswan you will visit the most outstanding temples in Egypt accompanied by a guide for a group of 12 travelers.
+This is one of the most common activities to do in Egypt to get to know some of the most iconic sites in the country such as Aswan, Edfu and Luxor.
+Particularly, in this 4 days cruise from Luxor to Aswan you will visit the most outstanding temples of Egypt accompanied by a guide for a group of 12 travelers.

 With this cruise you will avoid flight and travel expenses to the south.
 You will take an overnight train to Aswan and later board a 5-star ship for a three-night Aswan-Luxor cruise with full board.
-Sounds good, doesn't it, well even better to experience it in person!
+Sounds good, doesn't it?
+Well, it's even better to experience it in person!